Aryamanvashisht/Weather-App-JavaScript/README.md

 # Weather-App-JavaScript
 This is the Simplest way to create a Weather-App using HTML5, CCS3, JAVASCRIPT, I have used openweathermap.org API for fetching the weather Data in json format.
-I shows the current weather conditions
+It shows the current weather conditions